 For detailed documentation about the integration development guidelines, supported methods and code examples, refer to the K2view web framework's menu (top-left hamburger menu) and select Documentation > Web Framework API / Styles.

-To override default web framework styling, you should specify the relevant elements in your project web app files.
+To override default web framework styling, you should specify the relevant elements in your project web application files.